Ivy (Hedera helix)

 Flowers and Fruits

-When Ivy reaches the top of a tree or wall or is in bright light, then it tends to form flowers (though late in the year).
-The shoots that bear the flowers have leaves that are a different shape; these leaves are oval or elliptical in shape (see adjacent image).
+The shoots that bear the flowers have leaves that are a different shape; they are oval or elliptical in shape (see adjacent image).

 Ecology and other notes